 3, 30 questions each

 1 with 7 TBS

 1 with 6 TBS

 This study unit will give you an overview of the CPA exam and outline our suggested method of preparation.

 Candidate Alert!
-Major Changes to CPA Exam in 2017
+Major Changes to CPA Exam in Q2 of 2017

-The CPA exam will significantly change in 2017.
+The CPA exam will significantly change on April 1, 2017.
 The changes will result in a more difficult exam, presenting questions that test candidates at higher levels of knowledge–which is exactly how Gleim has been preparing candidates all along.
-Nevertheless, Gleim advises you to pass all four sections before these changes take effect.
+Nevertheless, Gleim advises you to pass as many sections as you can before these changes take effect.

 Gleim will release a thoroughly updated CPA Review System with plenty of time for you to fully prepare for the new exam, should you not have time to pass it before then.

 You can count on Gleim to provide you with all of the latest information on these 2017 exam changes as it becomes available.
 Learn more now at www.gleim.com/cpa2017.